Committee member within Mangere Town Centre BID Leatuao Larry Tupa’i-Lavea says the operation has a tight budget to improve things.

-Māngere town centre manager Leatuao Larry Tupa’i-Lavea says retailers are facing more competition from nearby developments but is determined to revamp the "heart of Māngere".
+Māngere town centre committee member Leatuao Larry Tupa’i-Lavea says retailers are facing more competition from nearby developments but says they are determined to revamp the "heart of Māngere".

 The heart of Māngere in South Auckland is desperate for a refresh, but there's "no money" to revive it.